denshe/flask-ml-server/README.md

 b"{'predictions': [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 1, 0, ..., 0]}"
 ```

+Notes:
+The built model is not doing well on prediction of negative cases (i.e. 1's), see confusion matrix.
+Hence, assuming dataset stays the same, more work can be done on adding new features; training model on balanced training dataset (with similar number of 0's and 1's); etc.